 Balance of Keyword Rich and End User Enticing Headings

 There are many scenarios where this does not need to be a choice.
 The great thing about keyword tools is that they provide real insight into the user mindset for many common web interactions.
-For example, if you use the Adwords Keyword Tool, and you search on digital cameras using exact match mode, and then you sort on search volume, you will see that “Olympus” comes out on top with 368,000 searches per month, with “canon cameras” second at 246,000.
+For example, if you use the Adwords Keyword Planner, and you search on “digital cameras, canon cameras, nikon cameras” in the search volume section, and then click the keyword ideas tab, you will see that “canon cameras” and “nikon cameras” come out on top with 110,000 and 60,500 average monthly searches respectively.

-Clearly if they search on a phrase like “Olympus camera” they will respond well to that phrase being present on the page.
+Clearly if they search on a phrase like “Canon cameras” they will respond well to that phrase being present on the page.
 But what if they come from another website via a link, or as direct traffic?
 It turns out that the keyword mindset may still work out well for you for that type of visitor.

 My examples so far keyed on the search for a digital camera, but what if you are writing a news article of some sort?
 That can be a different story, particularly if your site is a news or blog site with lots of subscribers.
 The person’s mind may not be on a product.
 Instead, they may just be browsing looking for things that interest them.
 What will catch their attention may be something like: “16 ways that green tea can save your life”.

 Know Your Hook!